aldermo98/Ready-Now-Junk-Removal/content/posts/2025-10-27-how-to-get-rid-of-an-old-couch-in-sacramento.md

 slug: get-rid-of-old-couch-sacramento
 ---

-# How to Get Rid of an Old Couch in Sacramento (Without Paying a Fortune)

 You’ve stared at that sagging couch for months.
 Maybe it’s survived a few roommates, a spilled latte, and one too many game nights — but it’s time.
 The only question is: *how do you get rid of it without spending a fortune or breaking your back?*